Skip to main content Skip to footer

 FAQs

-Customer relationship management (CRM) focuses on customer interactions and sales, while Enterprise Resource Planning (ERP) handles back-end operations such as financial or supply chain management.
+A CRM manages customer relationships and sales processes, while an Enterprise Resource Planning (ERP) focuses on optimizing internal and back-end operations like inventory, finance, and supply chain management.
 When both systems work in harmony, they improve efficiency by providing a complete overview of your business.

 Get started